vo-h/Melting-Point-Prediction/README.md

 # Melting-Point-Prediction

 This project aims to predict the melting point of a given organic molecule.
-I plan to try out both traditional machine learning approaches (PyCaret) and neural networks (Deep Chem).
+I plan to try out both traditional machine learning approaches (PyCaret) and neural networks (Torch Drug).

 ## data